About the Early Resolution Pilots Initiative

-Kingston University launched a project early in 2013 focussing on providing training in complaint handling in order to promote early resolution and supported by 4 other institutions: Middlesex, St Mary's, University West London, University West England.
+Kingston University launched a project early in 2013 focussing on providing training in complaint handling in order to promote early resolution and supported by 4 other institutions: Middlesex University, St Mary's University, Twickenham, University of West London, University of the West of England, Bristol.
 It was also agreed that Kingston would offer free mediation to any institutions who wanted to be involved.

 The training will accommodate various levels of skills development, from initial one-to-one conversations with the complainant and the member of staff, to facilitating joint meetings between the parties to try to achieve a consensual – and hopefully amicable – resolution.
 OIA was invited to the first training event, which included staff from the University of the West of England and the University of West London as well as from Kingston.

 Since the launch, Kingston has offered further workshops in complaint handling to St Mary's, Middlesex, colleagues at Kingston and has a workshop planned for the Open University.
 As a result of feedback from the workshops it considers that early resolution needs to be properly resourced in order to make a significant impact.
 For example, there should be champions who will deal with student issues at a very early stage in order to avoid the conflict becoming entrenched.